tari-project/rfcs/src/RFC-0181_BulletproofsPlus.md

 We now describe how to reduce verification of a single aggregated range proof using extended commitments to a single multiscalar multiplication operation.
 A partial approach is described in the Bulletproofs+ preprint.
-The single multiscalar multiplication used to verify an aggregated range proof can be written more explicitly in our case by accounting for the extra steps used to support extended commitments, and by noting that the $P$ input term to the weighted inner product argument is replaced by the term $\widehat{A}$ defined in the overall range proving protocol.
+The single multiscalar multiplication used to verify an aggregated range proof (given in Section 6.1 of the Bulletproofs+ preprint) can be written more explicitly in our case by accounting for the extra steps used to support extended commitments, and by noting that the $P$ input term to the weighted inner product argument (given in Figure 1 of the Bulletproofs+ preprint and Figure D.1 of the Zarcanum preprint) is replaced by the term $\widehat{A}$ defined in the overall range proving protocol (given in Figure 3 of the Bulletproofs+ preprint and Figure D.3 of the Zarcanum preprint).

 Suppose we index the inner product generator vectors $\vec{G}$ and $\vec{H}$ using $i$, the inner product recursion generator vectors $\vec{L}$ and $\vec{R}$ using $j$, the aggregated commitment vector $\vec{V}$ by $k$, and the extended commitment mask generator vector $\vec{H}\_c$ by $l$.
 We assume indexing starts at zero unless otherwise noted.
-Single aggregated proof verification reduces to the following:
+Single aggregated proof verification reduces (by suitable modification of the equation given in Section 6.1 of the Bulletproofs+ preprint) to checking that the following equation holds:
 \\[
 \sum\_i (r'es\_i) G_i + \sum\_i (s'es\_i') H\_i + \sum\_l \delta\_l' H\_{c,l} = e^2 \widehat{A} + \sum\_j (e^2e\_j^2) L\_j + \sum\_j (e^2e\_j^{-2}) R\_j + e A' + B
 \\]
-But we also have that
+But we also have (from suitable modification of the definition given in Figure 3 of the Bulletproofs+ preprint) that
 \\[
 \widehat{A} = A - \sum\_i z G\_i + \sum\_i (z + d\_iy^{mn-i}) H\_i + x G\_c + y^{mn+1}\sum\_k z^{2(k+1)} (V\_k - v\_{\text{min},k} G\_c)
 \\]